tebri11/en-for-designers/10-thesis-digest/index.md

 #### ASK Kids
 - important points - playful, fun, colorful, sketch
-- For the ASK KIDS concept, I will also use outdoor advertisements (Citylights) and posters that are placed indoors. (toy store, children's parks, kindergartens...)
+- All strategic solutions must be created in a playful and entertaining visual style so that the passing child appeals to and has the desire to visit the center.
+For the ASK KIDS concept, I will also use outdoor advertisements (Citylights) and posters that are placed indoors. (toy store, children's parks, kindergartens...)
 ![image](4.jpg)

 #### ASK Family
 - important points - friendly, love, blue color, purity, honest
-- For the ASK FAMILY concept, I will also use outdoor advertisements (Billboards) and social media.
+- The overall visual and communication style must look pleasant, and characteristic in a way.
+For the ASK FAMILY concept, I will also use outdoor advertisements (Billboards) and social media.
 (I'll add more images later - still in process)
 ![image](5.jpg)

 #### ASK School